 Great!
 Docker service is up and running!

-If it is not started already, run the following command to start it.
+If it is not started already, run the following command to start Docker service.

 $ sudo systemctl start docker